gvwilson/thirdbit/src/fiction/santas/index.md

 Long-dead branches scratched his face as he landed in the bush next to the one he had been aiming for.
-The Elfabot rang the engine's bell for good luck as it accelerated, or possibly to try to get Santazilla to follow it.
+Elfabot rang the engine's bell for good luck as it accelerated, or possibly to try to get Santazilla to follow it.

 Santazilla ignored the train and roared again.